Frequently Asked

 and we don't endorse them any more than a newspaper

 endorses the commercials it carries.
-We just povide
+We just provide

-real estate for them hang out their signs.
+real estate for them to hang out their signs.

 have any job opportunities in your company?

-Our business model is to automate things and try to
+business model is to automate things and try to minimise

 If you have a question that may be